turingschool/backend-curriculum-site/module1/lessons/introduction_to_modules.markdown

 * Wrap the first `Car` with a module to create a `Car::AWD`
 * Wrap the second `Car` with a module to create a `Car::RWD`
 * Create an instance of `Car::RWD` and prove that you can access both the expected methods
 * Create an instance of `Car::AWD` and prove that you can access both the expected methods

 ### Functional Programming

-Next we are going to talk about functional programming.
-So what's the difference between that and object oriented programming?
+Next we are going to talk about Functional Programming(FP).
+So what's the difference between that and Object Oriented Programming(OOP)?
 It's a complicated answer.

 If we're trying to keep things simple, and we are, what we've been doing